 Fortunately, all types of skin cancer are preventable.
 Here are five tips for skin cancer prevention:

 - Apply a broad-spectrum sunscreen, SPF 30 or higher, every three hours while in the sun.
 Hold a spray nozzle 1 centimeter from the skin to ensure proper application.

 - Steer clear of peak sunlight hours between 10 a.m. and 2 p.m.
 While outside, wear a hat or visor and sunglasses.

 - Avoid getting a tan.
-“Some people have a misconception that having a tan is healthy,“ says Sheu.
-“But a tan occurs when UV light damages DNA, and that sends a signal to our skin to produce and migrate melanin to the upper layers of the skin to protect the skin from further DNA damage.
-The signals that give us a tan are actually the types of changes on a molecular level that can cause skin cancer.”
+While some people have a misconception that having a tan is healthy, the truth is that a tan occurs when UV light damages DNA, and that sends a signal to the skin to produce and migrate melanin to the upper layers of the skin to protect it from further DNA damage.
+The signals that give people a tan are actually the types of changes on a molecular level that can cause skin cancer.”